aeonSolutions/PCB-Prototyping-Catalogue/Home-Automation/Smart Wireless Wave Safety/readme.md

 **Are not able to detect wireless[1] targeted to a person's body and individual.
 For instance using some kind of beam forming device or technologies**.

-When insalling any of the solutions provided below, take action and be counscient the agression/ agressor may change to other types and kinds of "wireless devices" the smart devices below are unable to detect.
+When insalling any of the solutions provided below, take action and be counscient the agression/ agressor may change to other types and kinds of "wireless devices" these smart devices below are unable to detect.

 Always use the smart devices below conencted to a public data reposity wiht LIVE data streams.
 While at the same time, notice authorities and provide the web address link where the public data repository can be found.